 How does Individualised Funding work?

 Ask your medical provider (e.g., your GP) to arrange a meeting with your local Needs Assessment and Service Coordination Association (NASCA) service.
 They will complete a Needs Assessment to assess your essential needs and natural supports available to you.
-If you qualify for Individualised Funding, they will discuss your needs and work with you to develop a personalised Support Plan.
+If you qualify for Individualised Funding, they will discuss your needs and work with you to develop an Individualised Service Plan.
 Your whānau can have input into this planning stage.

 NASC will then inform you of the Host Organisations in your area so you can make a decision on who your care provider will be.
 Once you have made that decision, your details will be passed onto your chosen Host Organisation.